rgrannell1/kea/BUGS.md

 - [ ] #10 move all tests over to property based testing.
 Contingent on me writing a decent generator combinator library first.
 - [ ] #12 make xDropWhile more memory efficient by writing in terms of tail.
 - [ ] #14 Important; make xSplitWith more efficient; currently poorly implemented.
-    incorrect types are allowed.
-- [ ] #25 check that functions that should return [A](0) do return such a value.
 - [ ] #27 implement pattern matching (see core.match documentation), spend up to 500 lines for version 0.1.
 - [ ] #28 implement autopartial, in a completely reliable way.
-- [ ] #29 make chars and other string methods generic to collecton type.
+- [ ] #29 make chars and other string methods generic to collection type.
 - [ ] #30 should has defaults return names? list?
-- [ ] #31 ensure all vector functions return vector[0] if input is empty, or no match found.
 - [ ] #33 implement flatten coll num.
-- [ ] #35 rename xCount, xFixDefs, xFmap, xHasDefs, xPairsAsList,

-xSplitAt, xSplitStr, xSubStr, xTmap. xSplitAt -> xSplit. xCount -> xPoll. xPosition -> xLocate. xCompress -> xPack. xSplitString -> xSplitStr. xSubString -> xSubStr. xTmap -> .
-xFmap -> .
-xParameters <- xParams
-xFixDefs -> xFixDefs.
-xHasDefs -> xHasDefs.
-xPairsAsList -> .
-xConcatMap -> xFlatMap.

 ### Done: